 For a review of the claims assessment process, see the Claims Assessment section.

 Custody Cover claim payouts

-Members have approved and paid more than $6m to cover holders who suffered a loss due to halted withdrawals on a centralized custodian.
+Members have approved and paid a total of $6,071,193.76 to cover holders who suffered a loss due to halted withdrawals on a centralized custodian.